Kalanamak rice

 Kalanamak is a scented rice of Nepal and India.
 Its name means black husk (kala = black; the suffix 'namak' means salt).
 This variety has been in cultivation since the original Buddhist period (600 BC).
 It is popular in Himalayan Tarai of Nepal i.e., Kapilvastu, and eastern Uttar Pradesh, where it is known as the scented black pearl.
 It was featured in the book Speciality rices of the world by Food and Agriculture Organization of the United Nations.
+In 2012, it was granted the Geographical Indication tag by the Government of India.

 Acreage under this variety has declined sharply, pushing it towards extinction, for reasons including: